Clara, a 5th grader, twisted a Rubik’s Cube in my counseling office.

 1. Encourage small risks and expand your notion of confidence.

-Make space for risk-taking, struggle, and failure.
+Building confidence in girls means making space for risk-taking, struggle, and failure.
 Shipman recently prodded her 12-year-old daughter to try debate.
 “She’s athletic, and sports are more in her comfort zone, but I thought it would be useful for her to stretch,” she explains.
 “There were times when she said, ‘I’m never going to forgive you; this is the worst thing ever.’
 I thought she’d pass out during the first debate, but the second debate went all right.
 By the third round, it was, ‘I’m not bad at this; I can do this.’”

 Some tween girls are more motivated to take risks if they’re advocating for a cause, whether it’s animal rights or gun control.
 A shift in emphasis from “me” to “we”—when she feels like she’s part of something bigger—can also put personal worries in perspective and give her a sense of purpose.

 Think beyond traditional notions of confidence too, Simmons says: “Your child can be confident when she has to walk into a room where she doesn’t know anybody, or when she’s doing a science project, or when she’s expressing her inner dork.”
 A girl who’s willing to be silly around her friends is confident because she’s not worrying about what others think.